amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 ```

 ### Transfer bpf-ocp image to desired OpenShift node
-In this example I want to run bpf tools on __worker-1__ node, but change this to your real OpenShift node.
+In this example, I want to run bpf tools on the __worker-1__ node, but change this to your real OpenShift node.

-First, get node IP:
+First, obtain the IP address of the node:
 ```bash
 $ IPNODE=$(oc get node -owide | grep worker-1 | awk '{print $6}')
 $ echo ${IPNODE}